All My Heroes Are Dead

 All My Heroes Are Dead is the third studio album from New York City hip hop artist R.A. the Rugged Man.
 The album was released on April 17, 2020, by Nature Sounds.
 It is the follow-up to 2013's Legends Never Die.
-The album features guest appearances from Ghostface Killah, Inspectah Deck, Kool G Rap, Ice-T, Chuck D, Timbo King, Atmosphere, Vinnie Paz, Eamon, Onyx, M.O.P., and Brand Nubian.
-The album's production was handled by Prince Paul, Psycho Les, Mr. Green and Classified, among others.
+The album features guest appearances from Ghostface Killah, Inspectah Deck, Masta Killa, Kool G Rap, Ice-T, Chuck D, Timbo King, Atmosphere, Vinnie Paz, Eamon, Onyx, M.O.P., and Brand Nubian.
+The album's production was handled by Prince Paul, Psycho Les, Mr. Green, The Kickdrums and Classified, among others.

 Background

 Following the success of Legends Never Die, R.A. the Rugged Man announced he would begin working on a follow-up project.
 The first single from the album, "Legendary Loser", produced by Psycho Les of The Beatnuts, was released on January 15, 2020, alongside visuals and confirmation of the project title.
 On April 13, 2020, an official trailer was released for the album.
 The visual promotion, produced by Thorburn, was created as an homage to various B movie action films of the 1980s.